 Most babies start blowing raspberries and bubbles between 6 and 8 months of age.
 After a few tries, they usually catch on quickly, particularly if you encourage them.
 And you should blow back; besides being darling, those raspberries teach a variety of important skills.

 “Razzies really teach babies how to regulate their voice, how to turn it on and off, change the volume and the pitch.
-It shows them how to navigate the diaphragm, mouth, lips and tongue,” explains Tara Kehoe, a speech and language pathologist at Easter Seals.
+It shows them how to navigate the diaphragm, mouth, lips and tongue,” explains Tara Kehoe, a speech and language pathologist who formerly worked at Easter Seals.

 All that noise gives the jaw a great workout by exercising the muscles needed to move lips independently of the jaw and tongue.
 That’s a crucial skill for when they start using a spoon and eating chunkier foods.

 Speech and language pathologist Mary Barry explains, “Lip raspberries are just lip and no tongue.
 They help develop lip tension, so that when babies start drinking and eating they will have the appropriate tension to provide a seal for skills such as cup drinking.”

 Think of it as a workout for lips.